Results 1 to 10 of 45

 Many thanks Rob and welcome to SRP!
 I have one of your beautiful kosher coticules and it is a great finishing stone.
 I also have a large natural and a striped coticule that I got through Howard at the Perfect Edge.
 Those came from your quarry originally of course.
-Amazing photos that really give a sense of all of the hard work that goes into those lovely rocks.“Be kind, for everyone you meet is fighting a hard battle,” attributed to Ian Maclaren, circa1897
+Amazing photos that really give a sense of all of the hard work that goes into those lovely rocks.Be careful how you treat people on your way up, you may meet them again on your way back down.

 The Following User Says Thank You to JimmyHAD For This Useful Post:

 - Bute, Scotland, UK

 Rob that was absoluely fascinating!
 I thought from the title of your thread that you were asking.
 How pleasantly surprised I was to discover this gem of a thread with photos to boot of how it's all done!
 Hugely impressed am I. This is a great resource for those interested.
 Many thanks.

 11-08-2008, 02:05 PM #6